awsdocs/amazon-gamelift-developer-guide/doc_source/match-examples.md

 Notes on using this rule set:
 + This example allows for teams to be any size between four and eight players \(although they must be the same size\)\.
 For teams with a range of valid sizes, the matchmaker makes a best\-effort attempt to match the maximum number of allowed players\.
 + The `FairTeamSkill` rule ensures that teams are evenly matched based on player skill\.
 To evaluate this rule for each new prospective player, FlexMatch tentatively adds the player to a team and calculates the averages\.
 If rule fails, the prospective player is not added to the match\.
++ Since both teams have identical structures, you could opt to create just one team definition and set the team quantity to "2"\.
+In this scenario, if you named the team "aliens", then your teams would be assigned the names "aliens\_1" and "aliens\_2"\.

 ```
 {